Events at the Wang Center

 2:00 PM – 4:00 PM

-The Charles B. Wang Center is delighted to offer two bonsai workshops by Robert Mahler, an esteemed bonsai master.
+The Charles B. Wang Center is delighted to offer two bonsai workshops by Robert Mahler, the esteemed bonsai master.
 Following his highly successful workshop from our previous season, Mahler returns again to share his expertise and insights this fall to beginners and experienced enthusiasts alike.
 His expert instruction and hands-on demonstrations will equip participants with the knowledge and skills needed to embark on their own bonsai journeys.

 Co-presented by the Long Island Bonsai Society